East Maitland

 East Maitland features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.2% of all households, including 24.9% couples with children, 24.6% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 35.8%, with lone person households at 33.3% and group households comprising 2.5%.
+Non-family households constitute the remaining 35.8%, with lone person households at 33.3% and group households making up 2.5%.
 The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households